littlefs-project/littlefs/DESIGN.md

 cheap, and can be very granular.
 For NOR flash specifically, byte-level programs are quite common.
-Erasing, however, requires an expensive operation that forces the state of large blocks of memory to reset in a destructive reaction that gives flash its name.
-The [Wikipedia entry](https://en.wikipedia.org/wiki/Flash_memory) has more information if you are interesting in how this works.
+Erasing, however, requires an expensive operation that forces the state of large blocks of memory to reset in a destructive fashion that gives flash its name.
+The [Wikipedia entry](https://en.wikipedia.org/wiki/Flash_memory) has more information if you are interested in how this works.

 This leaves us with an interesting set of limitations that can be simplified to three strong requirements:

 1. **Power-loss resilient** - This is the main goal of the littlefs and the focus of this project.

-Embedded systems are usually designed without a shutdown routine and a notable lack of user interface for recovery, so filesystems targeting embedded systems must be prepared to lose power an any given time.
+     Embedded systems are usually designed without a shutdown routine and a notable lack of user interface for recovery, so filesystems targeting embedded systems must be prepared to lose power at any given time.

      Despite this state of things, there are very few embedded filesystems that handle power loss in a reasonable manner, and most can become corrupted if the user is unlucky enough.